stefan-dalecki/pants_test_files/README.md

 ## Context

-This repo is a minimal reprodueable example of an issue that I am facing in my private, commercial codebase (i.e. my day job).
+This repo is a minimal reproduceable example of an issue that I am facing in my private, commercial codebase (i.e. my day job).

 I have unit tests located deep-ish within nested directories.
 In this example, see `src/tests/dir/subdir/test_example.py`.
 This test requires data kept in an entirely separate directory, namely `src/tests/test_data/csv/shape_example.csv`.
 I would like to be able to reference this csv file within `test_example.py`